J. J. Watt

-Considered to be one of the greatest defensive linemen of all time, Watt received the AP NFL Defensive Player of the Year Award three times in his first five seasons.
-Although primarily a defensive end, he occasionally shifted to defensive tackle.
-He also took snaps on offense, catching three touchdown passes during the 2014 season.
+Watt received the AP NFL Defensive Player of the Year Award three times in his first five seasons.
+Watt's position was primarily defensive end.
+He also took snaps on offense, catching three touchdown passes during the 2014 season, a season in which he was MVP runner-up.
 He holds the Texans' franchise records for sacks and forced fumbles.
 In 2017, Sports Illustrated named Watt its Sportsman of the Year.
+Watt is regarded as one of the greatest defensive players in NFL history.

+After retiring in 2022, he joined CBS Sports, working initially as a studio analyst on The NFL Today and then joining Ian Eagle on the network's #2 game announcing team in 2025.

+He is the older brother of T. J. Watt and Derek Watt.

 Early life

-Watt was born on March 22, 1989, in Pewaukee, Wisconsin to parents Connie, a building operations vice president, and John, a firefighter.
-Both of J.J.'s younger brothers also play in the NFL, both for the Pittsburgh Steelers.
-Derek Watt is a fullback and T. J. Watt plays outside linebacker.
-Watt played ice hockey from age four to age 13 and played for travel or competitive teams that traveled to Canada and Germany.
+Watt was born in Pewaukee, Wisconsin, to parents Connie, a building operations vice president, and John, a firefighter.
+Both of J.J.'s younger brothers also went on to play in the NFL.
+Derek Watt was a fullback and T. J. Watt plays outside linebacker for the Pittsburgh Steelers.
+Watt played ice hockey from age four to 13 and played for travel or competitive teams that traveled to Canada and Germany.
 He gave up hockey when weekly games started to conflict with his schedule and for financial reasons.
 Watt also played football throughout his childhood and became passionate about the sport while he was in fifth grade.

 Watt attended Pewaukee High School, where he was a four-year letter-winner in football and also lettered in basketball, baseball, and track and field.
 He earned the Woodland Conference Player of the Year Award his senior year, and first-team All-State, All-County, All-Area, and All-Conference selections as tight end and defensive end.
 He was also named the team's MVP.
 During his senior year, Watt accumulated a total of 399 receiving yards, 26 catches, and 5 touchdowns.

 Watt followed in his father's footsteps and competed in the shot put during his senior season, earning first-team All-state selection.
 He captured the state title in the shot put at the 2007 WIAA Division II Championship, setting a new school record with a throw of 59 ft, 11.5 in (18.28 meters).

-Recruiting

 Regarded as a two-star recruit by both Rivals.com and Scout.com, Watt was ranked among neither the top tight end nor the top defensive end prospects in his class.
-After official visits to Central Michigan, Colorado, and Minnesota, Watt chose to play for Central Michigan under coach Butch Jones.
+After official visits to Central Michigan, Colorado, and Minnesota, Watt chose to play at Central Michigan under coach Butch Jones.